ElVicDev/web-practices/README.md

 # web-practices
-Web practices using HTML, CSS and JavaScript
+Web practices using HTML, CSS, JavaScript and Bootstrap